Navaneeth011/HSN_CODE_VALIDATOR/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the License process.

 ## Acknowledgments